The Testament of Arkadia

 "The Testament of Arkadia" is the twenty-third episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was David Tomblin.
 The final shooting script is dated 5 February 1975, with a revised final shooting script dated 25 February 1975.
 Live-action filming took place Tuesday 11 February 1975 through Tuesday 25 February 1975.
+In this episode the moon is inexorably pulled towards a planet devastated by a nuclear war, causing Moonbase Alpha energy reserves and essential supplies to be rapidly depleted.
+The Alphans discover the planet was once inhabited by an ancient human civilisation predating Earth's own.